aaronamran/MCSI-Remote-Cybersecurity-Internship/Security Tools/metasploit.md

 # Metasploit

 ## Use Metasploit To Identify A Machine Vulnerable To MS17-010
+Metasploit is a flexible platform used for penetration testing and security auditing, enabling testers to uncover system vulnerabilities and evaluate security measures.
+The framework includes multiple modules that can be used together to perform various tasks, such as detecting and exploiting weaknesses.

+The MS17-010 EternalBlue vulnerability is a serious remote code execution flaw in the Windows Server Message Block (SMB) protocol.
+Exploiting this vulnerability allows attackers to run arbitrary code on the target machine, potentially leading to system compromise and unauthorized access.

 #### Tasks
 - Launch a VM running a vulnerable version of Windows (Windows 7)